To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 Tucked into a tranquil valley at the foot of the Tramuntana, Cap Vernell is a delight.

-With an amazing bar and and of the spots to eat at Cap Vernell, the Michelin star restaurant VORO is on site.
+With an amazing bar and one of the spots to eat at Cap Vernell, the Michelin-star restaurant VORO is on site.
 You almost never need to leave the resort (we wouldn’t blame you).

-If you can tear yourself away from the food, the pool is absolitely stunning, and the 142 guest rooms all offer private balconies and panoramic views of the countryside.
+If you can tear yourself away from the food, the pool is absolutely stunning, and the 142 guest rooms all offer private balconies and panoramic views of the countryside.

 You can never go wrong with a Belmond, and La Residencia is no exception.
-A jewell among Mallorcan hotels, not only is the resort traditionally stunning, but they also have their own 30 acres of olive groves and that produce olive oil.
+A jewel among Mallorcan hotels, not only is the resort traditionally stunning, but it also has its own 30 acres of olive groves that produce olive oil.

-Mallorca doesn’t have a lot of options in terms of public transportation.
-There is a bus line and a very small train system.
-Taxis are widely available.
+Mallorca doesn’t have many public transportation options.
+There is a bus line and a very small train system, but taxis are widely available.
 The best way to explore the Island is by car.

 Radio Taxi Palma is the name of the local smartphone taxi app in Palma.
 There is no Uber or Lyft on the island.

-There are tons of little towns, caves and hideaways to explore on the island.
-Caves del Dracht, Valdemossa, and Cap de Formentera.
+There are tons of little towns, caves, and hideaways to explore on the island, including Caves del Dracht, Valdemossa, and Cap de Formentera.
 Don’t be afraid to explore.

-While Mallorca does have a much more relaxed and “island vibe” than other parts of Europe, you do still need to wear clothes. walking around in bikinis or shirtless doesn’t sit well with the locals.
-Also, save the flip flops for the beach.
+While Mallorca has a much more relaxed and “island vibe” than other parts of Europe, you still need to wear clothes.
+Walking around in bikinis or shirtless doesn’t sit well with the locals.
+Also, save the flip-flops for the beach.

 Learn a few phrases in Spanish.
-“Please” & “Thank you” go a long way.
-Many locals outside of the tourist areas will not speak English or German, so it is best you know at least a few phrases, like how to order coffee, water, where the bathroom is, and if there is space for 2.
-When it doubt, Google Translate is a great resource!
+“Please” and “Thank you” go a long way.
+Many locals outside of the tourist areas will not speak English or German, so it is best you know at least a few phrases, like how to order coffee or water, where the bathroom is, and if there is space for two.
+When in doubt, Google Translate is a great resource!

 The Boho Traveller is independently affiliated with Explorateur Travel, a Virtuoso agency.